rust-lang/book/nostarch/chapter11.md

 ```

 The failure message indicates that this test did indeed panic as we expected,
-but the panic message did not include the expected string `'Guess value must be
-less than or equal to 100'`.
-The panic message that we did get in this case was
-`Guess value must be greater than or equal to 1, got 200`.
-Now we can start
+but the panic message did not include the expected string `less than or equal to 100`.
+The panic message that we did get in this case was `Guess value must be greater than or equal to 1, got 200.` Now we can start figuring out where
-figuring out where our bug is!
+our bug is!

 ### Using `Result<T, E>` in Tests